A recognition principle for iterated suspensions as coalgebras over the little cubes operad

 The proof of the result above does not consist of a dualization of the corresponding proof of May's proof in the case of loop spaces.
-We take a different route which has the advantage that it gives us explicit homotopies and does not require auxiliary spaces as is needed in May's original approach.
-It is at the moment not clear whether these methods can also be used to give an alternative proof of the loop space approximation theorem.
+We take a different route which has the advantages of giving explicit homotopies and not requiring auxiliary spaces as is needed in May's original approach.
+Furthermore: we produce a homotopy equivalence, not just a weak equivalence as in the case of loop spaces.
+It is not clear at the moment whether the methods employed in this paper can be used to give an alternative proof of the loop space approximation theorem.

 Let $n\geq 1$ be a fixed integer.
 The natural transformation $\alpha = \alpha_n:\Sigma^n \Omega^n \to C_n$ is defined object-wise as the composition

 where $\gamma$ is the $\mathcal C_n$-coalgebra structure map of $\Sigma^n \Omega^nX$ (Theorem \ref{teo: Iterated suspensions are coalgebras}), and $\eta_X $ is the evaluation at $X$ of the counit $\eta: \Sigma^n\Omega^n \to \id_{\mathsf{Top_*}}$ of the $\left(\Sigma^n,\Omega^n\right)$-adjunction.
 Unraveling the definitions, we readily see that $\alpha = \alpha_X$ is explicitly given on a point $[t,\ell]\in \Sigma^n \Omega^n X = S^n\wedge \Map_*\left(S^n,X\right)$ as the map $\alpha[t,\ell] : \mathcal C_n(1)\to X$ that acts on a little $n$-cube $c\in \mathcal C_n(1)$ by